drupalprojects/menu_minipanels/README.txt

 Navigation404 module, which will make all menus and minipanels be displayed again.

-There are compatibility problems between the qTip library and other JavaScript -enabled widgets that cause the widgets to not trigger when placed within a minipanel.
-This is noted to cause problems with Quicktabs, Commerce widgets, maps from Google Maps and other sources, and many others.

-If an error "Invalid calling object" shows on IE9's Javascript console, there may be another script or plugin loading on the page which is conflicting.
-In one case it was caused by DivX Player (http://drupal.org/node/1379542), once it was removed the problem ended.

-The qTip library takes over the tooltip display DOM events so it is not possible to display normal link title tooltips on menu items which have minipanels attached.

 When also using the Menu Attributes module, use at least v7.x-1.0-rc2 of that module as earlier versions had a bug that conflicted with Menu MiniPanels.